 When and where will each sport return?

-The Premier League is aiming for a June 17 resumption while the PGA tour is preparing to end its three-month hiatus on June 11.
+The Premier League is aiming for a June 17 resumption while England’s cricketers are set to face the West Indies on July 8.

 Administrators across the sporting world have been working to plot a course out of the coronavirus shutdown.